 Is your dog coughing?
 Not sure how to treat kennel cough at home?
 Here are some natural remedies for dogs who show kennel cough symptoms, and some kennel cough prevention strategies for dogs at risk.

-1. Watch for symptoms in puppies, recently rescued dogs, and dogs under stress.
+1. Watch for kennel cough symptoms in puppies, recently rescued dogs, and dogs under stress.

 2. Soothe a coughing dog's sore throat with honey, herbal teas or cough preparations.

-4. Have natural remedies for kennel cough, treatments, and immune-boosters on hand to help prevent or treat the illness.
+4. Have natural remedies and immune boosters for kennel cough on hand to help prevent or treat the illness.

 Kennel cough (also known as infectious tracheobronchitis) symptoms appear extreme, with a dry, hacking cough accompanied by frequent, intense gagging.
 Despite its appearance, a typical case of kennel cough is not life-threatening, and it tends to run its course in a few days to a week or so.
 But it is a disease that is frustrating for pets and caretakers alike.

 Kennel cough should be expected whenever your dog suddenly develops the characteristic cough 5 to 10 days after exposure to other dogs – especially to dogs from a kennel (particularly a shelter) environment.
 Usually the kennel cough symptoms diminish during the first five days, but the disease may persist for up to 10-20 days.
 Kennel cough is almost always more annoying (to dog and her caretaker) than it is a serious event.
 In other words, kennel cough is not fatal unless serious complications like pneumonia arise from it.